-- - The people brought their \\\\\\to see Jesus. (children) - -The friends of Jesus told the people to .(stay back) - -Jesus said, "Let the \\\\\come to me." (children) -Jesus took the children into his\\\\ and blessed them. (arms) - Summarize by reminding the children that Jesus loves them as he loved the children in the Bible story.
+- - The people brought their to see Jesus (children) - -The friends of Jesus told the people to (stay back) - -Jesus said, "Let the come to me." (children) - -Jesus took the children into his and blessed them. (arms) - Praise the children for remembering the story so well.
+Summarize by reminding the children that Jesus loves them as he loved the children in the Bible story.